mozilla/subhub/README.md

 ```
 Note: The `test` task is a dependency of `package`, `local` and `deploy` tasks, however you can skip them by setting `SKIP_TESTS=<something>`.

+## run performance tests
+This runs a [locust.io](https://locust.io/) based test.
+It
+initially targets `localhost` but can be extended to
+target other environments.

 ## run package
 This runs the `serverless package` command to zip up the `subhub` code and its dependencies.
 ```